 Parkinson's disease is often accompanied by these additional problems, which may be treatable:

 Depression and emotional changes.
-People with Parkinson's disease may experience depression.
+You may experience depression, sometimes in the very early stages.
 Receiving treatment for depression can make it easier to handle the other challenges of Parkinson's disease.

 You may also experience other emotional changes, such as fear, anxiety or loss of motivation.
 Doctors may give you medications to treat these symptoms.